riverbed/steelscript/README.md

 SteelScript and modules are distributed via [Riverbed in GitHub](https://github.com/riverbed).
 The main repository is [SteelScript](https://github.com/riverbed/steelscript).

-To use SteelScript, it is recommended whether to buid your own steelscript container or to install the steelscript python modules in your own environment, directly from the source code.
-See the quickstarts in the section above - *the guide provides details about other installation methods but requires refresh*.
+To use SteelScript, it is recommended to either build your own SteelScript container or install the SteelScript modules in your own Python environment directly from the source in GitHub main repository.
+Refer to the quickstarts in the section above - *the guide needs update*.

-##  Contribute

-Feel free to use, enhance and contribute by creating issues, sending pull requests (PR), extending with new modules ...

-> [!NOTE]
-> Contributions for alternative distribution methods and packaging (like pypi, rpm, .deb, rpm, tgz, ...) can be organized inside /packaging and /test subfolders.
+Other distributions have not been maintained and contain outdated versions of SteelScript: [SteelScript on Dockerhub](https://hub.docker.com/r/riverbed/steelscript), ([SteelScript in pypi](https://pypi.org/search/?q=steelscript), ...

 ## About SteelScript